 For the most part, recruiting is about looking outward to bring in new hires.
 However, you don’t want to neglect your existing employees in a tight labor market.
 After all, they could be looking elsewhere if jobs are abundant.

 Keeping them on board, and happy, can be a big factor when it comes to word-of-mouth recruiting.
-After all, your employees are your brand ambassadors — everywhere they go, they’re advertising and informing people about what it’s like to work for your company.
+After all, your employees are your brand ambassadors.
+Everywhere they go, they’re advertising and informing people about what it’s like to work for your company.

 Need Help Finding Candidates in a Tight Labor Market?

-Recruiting in a tight job market is a job in itself, which is why it helps to have a hiring partner with deep insights in finding candidates.
+Recruiting in a tight job market is a job in itself, which is why it helps to have a hiring partner with deep insights into finding candidates.
 At Monster, we understand the labor market and we’re ready to help.
 Reach out to us to see how a free job posting can get you to your next hire.